 Can pupils get help with Home Learning?

 Yes!
 You can always go and ask your teacher for help or contact them remotely on Google Classroom.
-We also hope to run a Home Learning club 4 days a week in the CLC (pandemic-permitting).
+We also run a Home Learning club 4 days a week in the CLC (pandemic-permitting).
 In case pupils need help, we recommend not leaving Home Learning until the last minute so that there is time to ask for help.

 What happens if pupils don’t complete Home Learning?